 - Unplug the power cable's brown lead from the back of the main fuse holder (B).
 The lead is connected with a spade plug and can be pulled off. - 6.
 Remove the green/yellow lead from the grounding bolt (C) to the left of the ballast. - 7.
 Disconnect the blue lead from the connection block (D) located in front of the transformer. - Loosen the large outer nut on the mains lead pass-through fitting (E).
 Cut cable ties as necessary and pull the mains lead out of the fixture. - 9.
 Transfer the outer pass-through nut (E) to the new cable and then insert the new cable through the fitting.
 Pull the cable into the fixture and cut to 52 cm (20 in.) from the inside of the pass-through. - 10.
 Remove 28 cm (11 in.) of outer insulation.
 Lead the cable between the fuse holder and housing (at B). - 11.
-Install a 6.3 mm (1/4 in.) insulated female spade terminal on the live lead (brown), and plug the lead into the back of the main fuse holder (B). - 12.
-Install a ring terminal on the ground lead (green/yellow), place the terminal on the grounding bolt to the left of the ballast (C), and replace the nut.
+Install a ring terminal on the ground lead (green/yellow), place the terminal on the grounding bolt to the left of the ballast (C), and replace the nut. - 12.
+Strip 6 mm (1/4 in.) of insulation from the neutral lead (blue) and screw the lead into the neutral terminal of the connection block in front of the transformer (D).

-13. Strip 6 mm (1/4 in.) of insulation from the neutral lead (blue) and screw the lead into the neutral terminal of the connection block in front of the transformer (D).
+13. Install a 6.3 mm (1/4 in.) insulated female spade terminal on the live lead (brown), and plug the lead into the back of the main fuse holder (B).

 - 14. Replace the printed circuit board (A).
 Bundle the wires together as before with zip ties. - 15.
 Verify that both nuts on the pass-through fitting are tight (E).
 Check the condition of the seal for the back cover.
 Replace with a new one (P/N 20600020) if the seal is torn, cracked or brittle. - 16.
-Insert the Allen screws through all holes in the cover and seal.
+Insert the Allen screws through all holes in the cover and the seal.
 Place the cover firmly against the body.
-Adjust the straight sides of the seal so that they stick out a little bit, just enough so that you can feel the seal when you run a finger across the joint. - Cross-tighten the cover bolts.
-The correct torque for these bolts is 3 N.m (2.2 Ft-Lbs).
-With this torque, the seal will be compressed by about onethird.
+Adjust the straight sides of the seal so that they stick out a little, just enough so that you can feel the seal when you run a finger across the joint. - Cross-tighten the cover bolts evenly.
+The correct torque for these bolts is 2 Nm (1.5 Ft-Lbs).
+At this torque, the seal will be compressed by about one-third.